24 August 2017

 Now you’ve seen some of my penmanship.
 More than seventy other examples survive, mostly importunate letters pleading (unsuccessfully) for financial concessions from the Crown, sent to Cecil père ou fils who preserved them for reasons of their own.
-But there’s something more fundamental about writing and handwriting during my era that I’d like you to think about.
+Their subject isn’t the point.
+I’d like you to consider some fundamental truths about writing and handwriting, especially creative, literary writing done in my era.
+Ink on paper.
 Use your noodle.

 My poems and plays were the heirs of my invention, but it was my hand that wrote the words down.
 My voices became real objects as my writing filled the pages.
 Even if the words were later set in type, their working lives were lived in manuscript.
 The fact that these manuscripts no longer exist doesn’t mean that they never existed.

-When you produce the quantity of work that I did – page after page, draft after draft, endless revisions, for year upon year – your penmanship reflects the practice.
+When you produce the quantity of work that I did – page after page, draft after draft, endless revisions, for year upon year – your penmanship reflects all the practice.
 The pen becomes part of you.
 A writer creates his work by the physical act of writing and rewriting.
 Inspiration is a gift, but even a muse of fire demands the sweat of industry.
 This was, literally, manual labour, and lots of it.

 For every word that sings from verse or stage